-- On or before the first day of class (Class never attended) 100% - During the first week of class 100% (first class meeting for any term other than Fall & Spring Semester is considered one week.) - Through the end of the first 15% period of enrollment 90% - Through the end of the first 30% period of enrollment 50% - Through the end of the first 60% period of enrollment 25% - AFTER the 60% period of enrollment NO REFUND
+- \bullet On or before the first day of class (for Fall/Spring terms or 1st night/day for evening/summer/online terms) 100% - During the first week of class 100% (first class meeting for any term other than Fall & Spring Semester is considered one week.) - \bullet Through the end of the first 15% period of enrollment 90% - \bullet Through the end of the first 30% period of enrollment 50% - \bullet Through the end of the first 60% period of enrollment 25% - $\bullet \textit{AFTER the 60\% period of enrollment} \textit{NO REFUND} \\$ institutional funds generate a refund greater than the amount of personal funds received.
+Dropped courses are calculated on the same schedule as withdrawals.
+If a course dropped before the end of a refund period causes a student to become less than a full-time student, institutional aid and federal financial aid will be calculated based on the number of hours attempted after the course is dropped.
+A "return of Title IV funds" calculation will be made only when a student withdraws from all courses.
+In some cases, a withdrawal or a dropped class may result in a balance owed to the College.